Tuesday, December 30, 2025

 Chile, Punta Arenas to Santiago

-We left Ushuaia and headed into Chilean waters.
+We left Ushuaia and cruised into Chilean waters.
 We were also leaving the protection of the Straits of Magellan and heading into more open waters.
 Islands were still present, but, as we headed north, significant Pacific Ocean swells constantly rocked the ship port to starboard.
 The Humboldt Current, flowing north from Antarctica, creates a cool wet climate similar to the coast of British Columbia.

 Stopping at Punta Arenas (almost 2,000 miles from the capital of Santiago), we participated in an excursion to a sheep and cattle ranch south from the city.
 The ranchers are switching from sheep to cattle because meat from beef is more profitable than wool from sheep.
 Also, sheep suffer greater losses from pumas (South American mountain lions).
 The area is sparsely populated, and each ranch covers many thousands of acres.